 I didn't flip a coin in deciding which type of light to discuss first.
 I placed 5 mm Wide Angle Conicals at the top of the list for a very specific reason: It's the most popular choice for lighting outdoor foliage.

-That's based upon sales; we sell more of this style of light set than any of the other light set.
+That's based upon sales; we sell more of this style of the light set than any of the other light sets.
 In fact, Conical light sets outsell all other styles, combined!.